iobroker-community-adapters/ioBroker.broadlink2/README.md

 ## Changelog
 ### 1.0.0
-* Added learned state renaming.
-Just rename the name and the ID will be renamed as well!
+* Added learned state renaming, just rename the name and the ID will be renamed as well.
 * Added debugging with 'debug!' at beginning of IP suffix

 ### 0.4.4